 - Able to work independently without much supervision

-- Organised and proactive when running a practice
+- Organised and proactive in their professional practice

 Hypnotherapy is a wonderful addition to your arsenal of healing tools.
-In order to become a qualified hypnotherapist in Australia, complete a hypnotherapy certification program recognised by the peak organisations for certified hypnotherapists such as the Australian Hypnotherapy Association (AHA), Hypnotherapists Council of Australia (HCA) and Australian Society of Clinical Hypnotherapists (ASCH).
-There's a wide range of training programs to choose from, each providing a specific level of qualification.
+In order to become a qualified hypnotherapist in Australia, you must complete a hypnotherapy certification program recognised by the country's professional associations for certified hypnotherapists such as the Australian Hypnotherapists Association (AHA), Hypnotherapists Council of Australia (HCA) and Australian Society of Clinical Hypnotherapists (ASCH).
+There's a wide range of hypnotherapy schools and training programs to choose from, each providing a specific level of qualification.

-Regardless of your current line of work, completing a hypnotherapy training course will lead to a rewarding career.
-If you're a health practitioner who wants to explore new career options, a six-month hypnosis training and certification course is going to equip you with the knowledge and skills to address behavioural patterns and limiting beliefs.
+Regardless of your current line of work, completing an accredited hypnotherapy training course will lead to a rewarding career.
+If you're a health practitioner who wants to explore new career options, a six-month hypnosis training and certification course will equip you with the knowledge and skills to address behavioural patterns and limiting beliefs.

-If you're new to hypnotherapy, a more extensive two-year course will help you understand the concept behind hypnotherapy and its process.
+However, if you're new to hypnotherapy, a more extensive two-year course will help you understand the concept behind hypnotherapy, why it is associated with mental health, and how it works.
 Most students who attend a hypnotherapy course hold a bachelor's degree in psychology or counselling and have been practising in their field for quite some time.

 Students undertaking hypnotherapy programs study different kinds of psychotherapy techniques to facilitate healing and instigate positive change in human behaviour and thinking.

-Depending on the training program you choose, you may learn the principles and application of NLP coaching, Time Line Therapy, cognitive behavioural therapy and other techniques to help clients suffering from stress, chronic pain, weight loss problems and addiction or substance abuse, among others.
+Depending on the training program you choose, you may learn the principles and applications of NLP coaching, Time Line Therapy, cognitive behavioural therapy, and other techniques to help clients suffering from a variety of conditions, including:

 Your course may also include the theoretical framework and the misconceptions of hypnosis, the structure of self-hypnosis, the contraindications for hypnotherapy, and how to facilitate communication with the mind during hypnosis.